blocksense-network/verno/docs/src/specifications/recursion_and_loops.md

 # Recursion and loops

-Verno streamlines formal verification by eliminating the need for [loop invariants](https://viperproject.github.io/prusti-dev/user-guide/tour/loop_invariants.html) and [termination proofs](https://verus-lang.github.io/verus/guide/recursion.html).
+Constrained Noir keeps many loop proofs lightweight thanks to fixed bounds and deterministic control flow.
+As a result, simple patterns often verify without extra annotations.
+When additional reasoning is required, Verno now supports explicit [loop invariants](https://viperproject.github.io/prusti-dev/user-guide/tour/loop_invariants.html) and [decreases clauses](https://verus-lang.github.io/verus/guide/reference-decreases.html?#the-decreases-measure) via helpers in `fv_std`.

-Unlike traditional frameworks that rely on techniques like induction, decrease clauses, and invariants to prove correctness for recursive functions and loops, constrained Noir avoids these complexities altogether.
+## Why do simple loops verify easily?

-## Why?
+   1. **No recursion in constrained Noir** – Since recursion is disallowed in the constrained subset, termination proofs rarely come up.

-   1. **No Recursion** – Noir does not support recursion, eliminating the need for termination proofs.
+   2. **Bounded loops** – Loop bounds are explicit, so even without decreases clauses the verifier can reason about termination.

-   2. **Bounded Loops** – All loops in constrained Noir have fixed bounds, meaning they always terminate.
+When you step outside these patterns—e.g. working with `unconstrained fn`, ghost helpers, or more precise arithmetic—you can attach invariants and decreases clauses just like in other verification systems.
+See the [Unconstrained Noir Support](../unconstrained_support.md) guide for a full example.

-## Example: Verifying a Loop
+## Example: Verifying a loop

-The following Noir function increments `sum` in a loop and successfully verifies **without needing invariants**:
+The following Noir function increments `sum` in a loop and already verifies without extra annotations:
 ```rust,ignore
 #['requires((0 <= x) & (x <= y)
     & (y < 1000000))] // Prevent overflow when adding numbers